BeamMW/docs-gitbook/cli/README.md

 ### Verifying the payment proof

-The Receiver can verify the payment proof by entering the following command:&#x20;
+The Receiver can verify the payment proof by entering the following command:

 ```
 ./beam-wallet payment_proof_verify --payment_proof=<proof>